liferay/liferay-docs/discover/portal/articles/110-collaboration/04-collaborating/02-message-boards/04-message-board-categories.markdown

 7. Click *Save* when you're finished.
 Your category now appears in the table.

-As you add categories to a message board, they're listed on the message board's home.
-The list displays the names of the categories and the numbers of subcategories, threads, and posts in each one.
+As you add categories to a message board, they appear on the message board's home screen.
+The list displays the category names and the numbers of subcategories, threads, and posts in each one.

 ![Figure 2: Categories help you organize threads so users can find topical threads that interest them.](../../../../images/message-boards-home.png)

 ## Adding Subcategories [](id=adding-subcategories)

 Categories can contain as many subcategories as you like.
-Note that if you nest categories too deep, however, users can have trouble finding them.
+If, however, you nest categories too deep, users can have trouble finding them.

 Follow these steps to add a subcategory to a category: